Hideki Matsuyama betting profile: Sony Open in Hawaii - PGA TOUR

 Matsuyama's advanced stats and rankings

-- Matsuyama has averaged 0.191 Strokes Gained: Off-the-Tee in his past five tournaments, showing solid performance off the tee.
+- Matsuyama averaged 0.191 Strokes Gained: Off-the-Tee in his past five tournaments, showing solid driving performance.

-- His Strokes Gained: Approach the Green average of -0.144 in his past five tournaments indicates room for improvement in his iron play.
+- His Strokes Gained: Around-the-Green average of 0.425 in his past five starts demonstrates strong short game skills.

-- Around the greens, Matsuyama has excelled with an average of 0.425 Strokes Gained: Around-the-Green in his past five tournaments.

-- His putting has been a weakness, with an average of -0.241 Strokes Gained: Putting in his past five tournaments.
+- Matsuyama struggled on the greens in his recent tournaments, posting a -0.241 Strokes Gained: Putting average in his past five starts.

 All stats in this article are accurate for Matsuyama as of the start of the Sony Open in Hawaii.